-ML823 • The Servant Leader and the Inner Life.
+ML 826DE • The Transformed and Transforming Leader.
 3 Credits.

-This course is designed to facilitate thoughtful and personal reflection on the art and practice of self-leadership.
-While specific theories associated with self-leadership will be explored in light of servant leadership models, the emphasis of this course will be on the individual student's reflective journey throughout the course.
+This course is designed to facilitate personal reflection for transformational ministry leaders.
+Effective transformational leadership begins with effective self-leadership.
+While theories associated with self-leadership will be explored in light of general leadership theory, the emphasis of this course will be on the individual student's reflective journey throughout the course.
 Because, for better or worse, leaders cast their shadow on many people inside and outside of their organizations, a commitment to personal and spiritual transformation will be a high priority for students in this Doctor of Ministry program and course.

-ML841 • Introduction to Missional Ministry.
+ML 841 • Introduction to Missional Ministry.
 3 Credits.

 Discover the missional story shared throughout the Scriptures.
 When the love and mission of God becomes the lens through which we read and apply the Bible to our lives and our ministries, we become more effective in engaging the world.
 Examples of inclusive communities can be found throughout the Scriptures.
 Ideas such as "Come as you are, but don't stay that way," "creating the church out of the culture," and "belonging before believing" are not new but God's original intention for the Church.

-ML842 • Missional Contextualization.
+ML 842 • Missional Contextualization.
 3 Credits.
 God's heart for every nation, people group, and tribe means His message of faith, love, and hope should be communicated in light of the context.
 The Apostle Paul seemed to use different methods in the different places he would travel even as his message remained the same.
-Whether he was in Athens, Berea, Thessalonika, or any other location.
-Paul strategically communicated the message of Jesus in way that was contextually appropriate.
-In fact, Paul wrote in 1 Corinthians 9:20-22 the following: To the Jews I became like a Jew. to win the Jews.
-To those under the law I became like one under the law (though I myself am not under the law), so as to win those under the law, 21 To those not having the law I became like one not having the law (though I am not free from God's law but am under Christ's law), so as to win those not having the law.
+Whether he was in Athens, Berea, Thessalonika, or any other location, Paul strategically communicated the message of Jesus in way that was contextually appropriate.
+In fact, Paul wrote in 1 Corinthians 9:20-22 the following: To the Jews I became like a Jew, to win the Jews.
+To those under the law I became like one under the law (though I myself am not under the law), so as to win those under the law.
+21 To those not having the law I became like one not having the law (though I am not free from God's law but am under Christ's law), so as to win those not having the law.
 22 To the weak I became weak, to win the weak.
 I have become all things to all people so that by all possible means I might save some."
 If we are rejected, we want to be rejected because of the message rather than because of our methods or cultural insensitivity.
 We all know people who were "persecuted" because of their obvious lack of relational intelligence (and sometimes we have fallen into that trap), but we want to make sure we don't create any barriers between us and the message of God.